 “A hypertensive crisis could be triggered by many different things.
 Some of the more common catalysts are: missing a blood pressure medication dosage, heart attack, stroke, kidney failure or artery rupture.
 You can tell from this list that some issues will be much more critical as far as organ damage, so it is imperative to get to the ER for help,” he says.

-When should I go to the ER with a high blood pressure reading?
+When to go to the ER for high blood pressure:

 “The American Heart Association states that a reading of 180/110 or greater requires immediate medical attention.
 If you take this reading two times in a row, five minutes apart, then you must head to the nearest ER,” says Dr. Meier.